 A living shoreline involves the use of natural materials, like oysters or native vegetation, to stabilize estuarine shorelines.
 In many settings, living shorelines provide an effective means of long-term shoreline stabilization by buffering wave energy, trapping sediments, providing habitat and maintaining a connection between the marsh and upland habitat.

 “There’s a lot of research on the ecological benefits of living shorelines, but not a lot on how they function physically,” Balling says.

 Balling is using different methods to measure erosion rates, including collaborating with Marguerite Madden, director of UGA’s Center for Geospatial Research (CGR).
-She and Madden are using drones above the study sites to to collect high-resolution images.
+She and Madden enlisted the help of drone pilot and former associate director of CGR, Tommy Jordan, to fly drones above the study sites to collect high-resolution images.
 Madden then creates fine scale three-dimensional models by overlapping the images.
 This technique is called Structure from Motion technology.

 “With the drone, you can cover large expanses at a lower cost than you normally would with conventional mapping technology,” says Balling.
 “I’m really interested in low cost methods because I think it opens up science to different communities and people that might not have access.”

 Other benefits of Structure from Motion technology include speed and accuracy.
 Balling explains that flyovers at each site only take half an hour, whereas traditional methods used to study erosion, such as using a laser scanner or taking fine scale GPS points along the shoreline, might take up to three or four hours.